 - Decorate any food container (ice cream, margarine tub, etc.) to look like a basket.

 - Draw a large outline of a man on a poster or large sheet of paper.
-Write “PAUL” in large letters on the figure.
-At the end of class have the children take turns writing words that describe Paul in today’s story (blind, killed Christians, baptised, basket, etc.) We will be studying about Paul for the rest of this term and part of the next.
-You can add new words each week.
+Write “SAUL” in large letters on the figure.
+At the end of class have the children take turns writing words that describe Saul in today’s story (blind, killed Christians, baptised, basket, etc.) If you plan to continue studying about Saul then you can add new words each week.

 - Colouring page and puzzle worksheets at http://www.calvarycurriculum.com/pdf/childrenscurriculum/NEW/CURR252.PDF